 The Board of Directors also use these OCPs to guide many of their other policy direction or servicing decisions.

 Official Community Plans are prepared in close consultation with interested individuals and businesses as well as with various other governmental and non-governmental agencies and organizations that provide services within the community.
 This consultation typically occurs through open committee discussions, direct contact with concerned individuals, informal workshops, open houses and formal public hearings.

-However, individuals or businesses can make application to the Regional District to amend or fine tune certain aspects of the Plan in the intervening period.
+However, individuals or businesses can make an application to the Regional District to amend or fine tune certain aspects of the Plan in the intervening period.
 Such proposed amendments should be generally consistent with the overall goals or direction of the OCP and are the subject of careful scrutiny and public consultation before they can be approved.